 Masimo offers a variety of pulse oximeters and sensors equipped with SET® technology for CCHD screening.

-Radical-7 and Rad-97 Pulse CO-Oximeters, available with the Eve Newborn Screening Application, can be mounted on a portable roll stand to easily move between rooms and include advanced connectivity solutions that enable automated documentation of screening measurements in the hospital’s EMR.
+Radical-7 and Rad-97 Pulse CO-Oximeters can be mounted on a portable roll stand to easily move between rooms and include advanced connectivity solutions that enable automated documentation of screening measurements in the hospital’s EMR.
 Masimo’s roll stand solutions feature wheels that glide smoothly and quietly, as well as a basket to store sensors and other supplies and a bracket for disinfecting wipes.